Azure/config-driven-data-pipeline/README.md

             .start(serving_path+"/"+target)
 ```

-And pipeline config file need to be loaded, where the file path is an input of the notebook, with “landing path” and “serving path”.
-As we use temporary view in staging zone and standardized zone, no need giving “staging path” and “standardized path”.
+The Pipeline configuration file is loaded by the notebook, where the file path is an input of the notebook, with “landing path” and “serving path”.
+As we use temporary view in staging zone and standardized zone, “staging path” and “standardized path” is not required.

 ```python
 config_path = getArgument("config_path")